It is all systems go for the Eighth Asean Science and Technology

 sector to promote science and technology [S&T] development

-developing S&T culture, as well as providing a medium
+S&T culture, as well as providing a medium for participation

 Among the activities lined up for the ASTW are:

 b.
 55th Meeting of Asean Committee on Science and Technology;

 d.
 5th Informal Ministerial Meeting on Science and Technology;

 f.
 Asean S&T Exhibition; and